 - Speaking up about their mental health worries and needs.

-An in-home caregiving companion from Grace Home Care, a provider of award-winning Topeka dementia care and home care can be tremendously helpful for seniors who are at risk for or experiencing depression.
+An in-home caregiving companion from Grace Home Care, a provider of award-winning Topeka at-home care, can be tremendously helpful for seniors who are at risk for or experiencing depression.
 Our care providers are thoroughly trained and experienced in meeting an array of senior care needs at home, while offering the warm companionship to give socialization a boost and to bring a spark of joy every single day.

 Give us a call at 785-286-2273 for a complimentary in-home consultation and for additional details on how we can help enhance overall health and wellness for the seniors you love with individualized care in the home.